gary-archer/oauth.websample.final/README.md

 ## Online System

-The online version uses the AWS Cloudfront CDN to deliver static content to the browser.\
+The online version uses the AWS Cloudfront content delivery network to deliver static content to the browser.\
 Login at https://www.authsamples.com/ with this AWS Cognito test account:

 ```text